pitipatw-mac/kjlMakie/README.md

 # kjlMakie

-Makie theme for light/dark mode.
+Makie theme for light/dark mode, as well as some commonly used utility functions.
 Mostly tested/intended for 2D vector plotting (`CairoMakie`) in half-width journal formatting (ie text sizes are sized to be legible in half-width format).
 Will most likely not work with the `WGLMakie` backend.

+The two available themes are `kjl_light` and `kjl_dark`.

-3D plots are set up without spines or axes, these should be manually reintroduced via `axis.xspinevisible = true`, etc. when displaying 3D numerical data.
+3D plots are set up without spines, axes, or labels.
+When required, use `labelize!(axis)` to toggle them on/off.

-Background colours are all set to transparent to allow for placement in non-white/non-black scenarios.
+Background colours are all set to transparent to allow for placement in non-white/non-black scenarios. `GLMakie` requires a non-transparent background colour for the figure to render properly.
+Make sure to use `Figure(backgroundcolor = :color)` if working in `GLMakie`.

 # to install